Misha-Boyko/cs15l-lab-reports5/lab5.md

 The full command line (or lines) you ran to trigger the bug:
 The only command line neccesary to trigger this bug is ```bash runB.sh``` in a powershell terminal.
 A description of what to edit to fix the bug: All that is needed to fix this bug is to add a bash terminal instead of a powershell terminal.
 I'd just like to reiterate that although this bug may not seem the most complex, I believe it is hard to realize initally and can lead to a lot of stress from changing files that are not producing the bug as it seems as though the bash and java files are the one's causing the error.

+## Refleciton:
+I enjoyed this class because I learned by doing.
+A majority of my learning occured during when I was working with a partner to get through all the tasks.
+Although the labs could be a little lengthy, I enjoyed that I was able to get hands on with the material.
+I also like the stress free testing with skill demos.
+I'm really glad to have learned how to use Git more because I've struggled in the past with collaborating on coding projects for Hackathons and independent video game creations.
+I've use Unity cloud, Google drive, and Microsoft Liveshare, but all of them are difficult to use for consistent long term projects.
+I'm also glad I learned how to use bash commands and vim because I've been asked for those skills on quite a few interviews.
 Thanks for a great quater TA's.